How To Treat Shin Splints And Keep Running

 Except… my shin is hurting when running.

-A recurring dull ache that you felt on your run last week has made itself known.
+A recurring dull ache you felt on your run last week has become known.
 It runs down the inner part of your tibia, predominantly around the lower two-thirds.

-However, this time the pain is becoming more intense.
-Even after you have finished your run, your shins hurt after running.
+However, this time, the pain is becoming more intense.
+Even after you finish your run, your shins hurt.

 You may have shin splints and want to continue reading this article!